1. What is osteoporosis?

-- T score below -2.5 is defined as osteoporosis
+- T score at or below -2.5 is defined as osteoporosis

 Find out more about DEXA scans on the Royal Osteoporosis Society website.

-Follow-up DEXA scans may be repeated after two to five years for some people.
+Follow-up DEXA scans may be repeated after 2 to 5 years for some people.
 However, if you are taking an osteoporosis drug treatment and having no side effects and you have not had any fractures while taking it, then it is likely that the drug is working, and you will not need regular DEXA scans.

 Your treatment team may follow guidance produced by NICE (National Institute for Health and Care Excellence) when deciding if you need a DEXA scan.
 However, this only applies to England.
 Assessment and treatment may be different in Wales, Scotland or Northern Ireland, your treatment team can tell you more about this.

 Some people’s results from the DEXA scan may show they have decreased bone density, but not enough to be classed as osteoporosis.
 This is called osteopenia.